loomio/loomio-docs/policy/src/abuse/how-we-handle/index.md

 For other cases, we will consider good faith appeals sent to [contact@loomio.org](mailto:contact@loomio.org) by the account owner within 14 calendar days.

-**This process applies to any service operated and owned by Loomio Limited.*